 6. How do I balance treats with my meals?

 Treats are best enjoyed as part of a balanced meal or snack.
-Pair your sweets with protein, fiber, and healthy fats to prevent blood sugar spikes.
-For example, enjoy a small piece of dark chocolate with a handful of nuts, or have an apple with peanut butter.
+Never eat treats on an empty stomach.
+Pair sweets with protein and healthy fats (dark chocolate with nuts, berries with Greek yogurt) to prevent spikes.

 7. What if I eat a treat and my blood sugar goes higher than expected?